Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 I used [draw.io]() to create a flowchart for how I paln to make the functions work [Flowchart](Images/YarnBarnFlowchart.drawio.png)

+## Database

+I chose to use MongoDB for my database and set it up with the following collections:

 [Back to Top](#table-of-contents)